-Poet and author Wendell Berry visited Skagit Valley in May at the invitation of Washington State University students and faculty.
+Poet and author Wendell Berry visited Skagit Valley in May at the invitation of Washington State Universit students and faculty.
 He spent the day touring the WSU research and extension center and exploring a farm.
-He also visited with area farmers including Tom and Cheryl Thornton, left, and Anne Schwartz '78, right.
-Staff photo

-WSU University College's Pre-Health Advising and STEM\ Education program works with every undergraduate who aims for a health-care career.

-Pre-Health Advising works with freshmen through seniors in all majors.
+He WASHINGTON STATE UNIVERSITY UNIVERSITY COLLEGE WSU University College's Pre-Health Advising and STEM Education program works with every undergraduate who aims for a health-care career. >> Pre-Health Advising works with freshmen through seniors in all majors.